apecloud/kubeblocks/docs/user_docs/overview/concept.md

 For distributed databases with a sharded-nothing architecture, like Redis Cluster, the Cluster supports managing multiple shards, with each shard managed by a separate Component.
 This architecture also supports dynamic resharding: if you need to scale out and add a new shard, you simply add a new Component; conversely, if you need to scale in and reduce the number of shards, you remove a Component.

 #### Component
 Component is a fundamental building block of a Cluster object.
-For example, a Redis Cluster can include Components like ‘redis’, ‘sentinel’, and potentially a proxy like ‘twemproxy’.
+For example, a Redis Cluster can include Components like `redis`, `sentinel`, and potentially a proxy like `twemproxy`.

 The Component object is responsible for managing the lifecycle of all replicas within a Component, It supports a wide range of operations including provisioning, stopping, restarting, termination, upgrading, configuration changes, vertical and horizontal scaling, failover, switchover, scheduling configuration, exposing Services, managing system accounts.